-- A. Directors: In accordance with Chapter 171 of the Local Government Code, before any vote or decision on a business entity or real property in which a director has a "substantial interest," a director will publicly disclose the interest during a meeting of the Board, file a completed affidavit with the Secretary of the Board, and abstain from further participation in the matter if: - 1.
+- A. Directors: In accordance with Chapter 171 of the Local Government Code, before any vote or decision on a business entity or real property in which a Director has a "substantial interest," a Director will publicly disclose the interest during a meeting of the Board, file a completed affidavit with the Secretary of the Board, and abstain from further participation in the matter if: - 1.
 The action on the matter will have a special economic effect on the business entity that is distinguishable from the effect on the public; or - 2.
-It is reasonably foreseeable that an action on the matter will have a special economic effect on the value of the property that is distinguishable from its effect on the public. - B. For purposes of this policy, a Board member has a "substantial interest" in a business entity if the member or a relative within the first degree of consanguinity or affinity owns 10% or more of the voting stock or shares of the business entity, owns either 10% or more or \$15,000 or more of the fair market value of the business entity, or received over 10% of his or her gross income for the previous year from the business entity.
-For purposes of this policy, a Board member has a "substantial interest" in real property if his or her interest or that of a relative within the first degree of consanguinity or affinity is an equitable or legal ownership with a fair market value of \$2,500 or more in real property.

-- C. Directors, General Manager and any employee who exercises discretion in the planning, recommending, selecting, or contracting of a vendor must also file a conflicts disclosure statement in accordance with Local Government Code Chapter 176, whenever a director or general manager becomes aware that a vendor or contractor of the District, or a potential vendor or contractor, has an employment or business relationship with a director, general manager, or a family member of the director or general manager (the spouse, parent, child, father-in-law, mother-in-law, sons-in-law, and daughters-in-law).
+It is reasonably foreseeable that an action on the matter will have a special economic effect on the value of the property that is distinguishable from its effect on the public. - B. For purposes of this policy, a Director has a "substantial interest" in a business entity if the member or a relative within the first degree of consanguinity or affinity owns 10% or more of the voting stock or shares of the business entity, owns either 10% or more or \$15,000 or more of the fair market value of the business entity, or received over 10% of his or her gross income for the previous year from the business entity.
+For purposes of this policy, a Director has a "substantial interest" in real property if his or her interest or that of a relative within the first degree of consanguinity or affinity is an equitable or legal ownership with a fair market value of \$2,500 or more in real property. - C. Directors, General Manager, and any employee who exercises discretion in the planning, recommending, selecting, or contracting of a vendor must also file a conflicts disclosure statement in accordance with Local Government Code Chapter 176, whenever a Director or General Manager becomes aware that a vendor or contractor of the District, or a potential vendor or contractor, has an employment or business relationship with a Director, General Manager, or a family member of the Director or General Manager (the spouse, parent, child, father-in-law, mother-in-law, sons-in-law, and daughters-in-law).
 The disclosure statement must also be filed in the following circumstances: - 1.
-When a director, general manager, or a family member of a director or general manager receives taxable income from a vendor or contractor or a potential vendor or contractor, other than investment income, that exceeds \$2,500 during the 12-month period preceding the date a contract is signed or first considered by the District, or - 2.
-When a vendor has given to a director, general manager, or a family member of a director or general manager one or more gifts that have an aggregate value of more than \$100 in the 12-month period preceding the date a contract is signed or first considered.
+When a Director, General Manager, or a family member of a Director or General Manager receives taxable income from a vendor or contractor or a potential vendor or contractor, other than investment income, that exceeds \$2,500 during the 12-month period preceding the date a contract is signed or first considered by the District, or - 2.
+When a vendor has given to a Director, General Manager, or a family member of a Director or General Manager one or more gifts that have an aggregate value of more than \$100 in the 12-month period preceding the date a contract is signed or first considered.

-A director and general manager must sign the disclosure statement (on a form prescribed by the Texas Ethics Commission) before a notary, under oath, acknowledging that it applies to the director's family members, then file it with the District's records custodian by the seventh business day after the director becomes aware of facts requiring the form to be filed.
+A Director and General Manager must sign the disclosure statement (on a form prescribed by the Texas Ethics Commission) before a notary, under oath, acknowledging that it applies to the Director's family members, then file it with the District's records custodian by the seventh business day after the Director becomes aware of facts requiring the form to be filed.

-A conflicts of interests disclosure statement is not required to be filed in relation to a gift accepted by the director, general manager or family of the director or general manager if the gift is food accepted as a gift.
+A conflicts of interests disclosure statement is not required to be filed in relation to a gift accepted by the Director, General Manager or family of the Director or General Manager if the gift is food accepted as a gift.